Maxim01U/jeson-mor/README.md

 ## How to play

-- To make a move drag and drop your knight to one of the highlighted squares and wait for the computer to make its move.
+- Drag and drop your knight to one of the highlighted squares and wait for the computer to make its move.
 Computer opponent uses `Alpha-Beta Pruning` algorithm.
 - Use slider to adjust the amount of time given to computer to make its move.
 The more time it gets, the stronger it plays.
 - Start a new game by clicking Game -> New.